WATER USE RESTRICTIONS FOR ALL WATER CUSTOMERS

 - No vehicle washing at home – commercial car washes only.

-- No operating ornamental water fountains and water features.
+- No operating ornamental water fountains and water features, including decorative lakes and ponds.

 - No filling new pools or spas.